sckuzzle/RPIPs/RPIPs/RPIP-13.md

 The SaaS system is an addon to Rocket Pool to support the creation of Staking-as-a-Service products on top of the protocol.
 The SaaS system will introduce the new concept of a "supernode" which is a special type of node operator that is controlled via a smart contract.
-Supernodes will allow 4 entities to come together to fulfil the requirements of running a set of Rocket Pool minipools.
+Supernodes will allow 4 entities to come together to fulfill the requirements of running a set of Rocket Pool minipools.
 Those are:

 - Supernode operator who is the controlling entity for the SaaS business
 - RPL capital providers who provide the RPL collateral requirement
 - ETH capital providers who provide the 16 ETH per minipool requirement
 - Node operators who take care of the actual running of a validator

+Rocket Pool will maintain the latest version of the Supernode Contract Delegate, which will be upgradable by the oDAO.
+The individual SaaS operators elect whether to upgrade to the latest version of the Supernode Contract Delegate or remain at their current version.

 ## Motivation